Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 I could have created ```int X = x;``` and then wrote ```if(x < 0) {X = SDL_WINDOWPOS_UNDEFINED;}``` and do the same for y and the flags.
 Anyway you will have noticed that I also set the renderer here and applied some flags to it as well.
 The renderer is set because it is basically attached to the window and I don't plan to do anything fancy with it.
-If you wanted to do something more with your renderer you may want to seperate that out.
+If you wanted to do something more with your renderer you may want to separate that out.
 As for the flags the accelerated one is basically just telling it to use hardware acceleration.
 The present vsync flag just means that the render limits itself to your monitors refresh rate so you don't end up with insanely high but unneeded fps.